googleinterns/filesystem-in-appsscript/docs/FileMapper.md

 Throws a `FileDoesNotExistException` :
     >" **FileDoesNotExistException :** File Mapped to the local path provided has been deleted."

+1. If the file at the local path provided has been moved previously :
+Throws a `FileHasBeenMovedException` :
+    >" **FileHasBeenMovedException :** File Mapped to the local path provided has been moved to another location within the drive."

 ## Get Folder Id API